mhvk/baseband/docs/baseband/tutorials/new_edv.rst

 We shall see how to override header classes in the next section.
 Except for the EDV, ``VDIFHeader4Enhanced``'s header structure is identical to ``VDIFHeader4``.
-It also contains an extra few extra functions to enhance the header's usability.
+It also contains a few extra functions to enhance the header's usability.

 The ``verify`` function is an optional function that runs upon header